akamai/cli-eaa/README.md

 crt://KXi553saQSCeNI1_WH6xuA,*.akamaidemo.net,Custom,2031-06-05T22:56:34,3307,*.akamaidemo.net+akamaidemo.net
 ```

-#### Rotation
+#### Rotate certificates

-One of the most common task with certificate it to rotate before the current certificate expires.

-cli-eaa helps with this task with the `akamai eaa certificate` command.
+The cli-eaa helps with this task with the `akamai eaa certificate` command.

-You simply pass the certificate  and key file as parameter, the optional passphrase and the
-command will replace the existing certificate.
+Pass the certificate and key file as parameter with the optional passphrase to replace the existing certificate.
-By default, the rotation won't redeploy the impacted application / IdP.
-If you want the cli to trigger the
+By default, the rotation does NOT redeploy the impacted application or IdP.
-deployment of all impacted applications and IdP, add the ``--deployafter``.
+To trigger the re-deployment of all impacted applications and IdP, add the ``--deployafter`` flag.

-Example using `--deployafter`:
 ```
 $ akamai eaa certificate crt://certificate-UUID rotate --key ~/certs/mycert.key --cert ~/certs/mycert.cert --deployafter
 Rotating certificate certificate-UUID...